Editor’s Note: This Rosetta Stone Japanese Review has been updated on October 6, 2024.

 Pro #2: Embraces Simplicity

 When it comes to software applications, Rosetta Stone seems to have embraced the idea of creating simple and easy-to-use applications.
 Rosetta Stone is quite possibly the easiest language learning program out there.
-The interface is simple, easy to navigate and user friendly.
+The interface is simple, easy to navigate, and user-friendly.
 Their website, billing system and the software itself are also well-designed with rich colors and beautiful typography.
 Aesthetically, the service is great.

 Pro #3: Includes All The Japanese Writing Systems